CELEBRATING MUSIC THROUGH 250 YEARS AND BEYOND!

 • Students will take a step into the future by composing or orchestrating an original piece that imagines what American music might sound like in 50, 100, or even 250 years.
 Click on the button or scroll down to submit your original piece.

 • Projects are open to all students in grades 7 through 12—whether enrolled in public, private, or homeschool programs.
+Students enrolled at UNCW and CFCC are also eligible to participate.

 • The Prize: A winning piece will be selected in April 2026, and the student composer will have the opportunity to work one-on-one with a professional composer (complimentary) to refine their work.